-The Beatles album covers of both 1962–1966 (Red) and 1967–1970 (Blue) showed The Beatles, looking down from a stairwell in the EMI’s Manchester Square headquarters in London.
-They used the same pose, camera angle, setting and photographer (Angus McBean).
+The Beatles album covers of both 1962–1966 (Red) and 1967–1970 (Blue) showed The Beatles looking down from a stairwell at EMI’s Manchester Square headquarters in London.
+They used pretty much the same pose, camera angle, setting and photographer (Angus McBean).

-Here’s the balcony and some pictures of The Beatles with George Martin the day of the first photo shoot in front of the EMI House balcony.
+Here’s some cool photos of The Beatles with George Martin the day of the first photo shoot in front of the EMI House balcony.